 - Functional review of Audit results with CPA

 - Audit adoption Planning, Reviews & Change Management

 Promoting CS Services on the Sales Process

-The new set of Customer Success services offerings, although possessing the potential to create positive impacts to clients, is for naught if it’s unknown to the target market.
-You need to take action in order to get the word out; therefore it has to be integrated into the sales process.
+The new set of Customer Success services offerings, although possessing the potential to create positive impacts on clients, is for naught if it’s unknown to the target market.
+You need to take action in order to get the word out; therefore, it has to be integrated into the sales process.
 Partnering with other teams within the organization (especially the sales team) will be crucial for the success of the new offerings.
 The next challenge is for you to “sell” the new products to your sales team and help them make sense of it.
-If they have a clear understanding of the following, they’ll be able to communicate about the new services with clients:
+If they clearly understand the following, they’ll be able to communicate about the new services with clients: